 - A new set of skills for helping clients (value-aligned motivation) - A way for staff and advocates to feel additive in a complex, difficult system. - Appreciation and recognition by the courts, CPS, and attorneys.

 Metrics

-- ▶ Percentage of current supervisors trained. - Percentage of newly hired supervisors trained within 60 days. - ▶ Percentage of completed CFE assessments. - ▶ Percentage of cases with documented improvements in connectedness due to CFE efforts.
+- Percentage of supervisors trained.

+- Percentage of completed CFE assessments.

+- Percentage of cases with documented improvements in connectedness due to CFE efforts.

 Change Narrative